MARICOPA COUNTY SUPERIOR COURT JUDICIAL NOMINEES ANNOUNCED

-APPLICATIONS PUBLIC ASKED FOR INPUT ON CANDIDATES FOR MARICOPA SUPERIOR COURT VACANCY
+PUBLIC ASKED FOR INPUT ON CANDIDATES FOR PIMA COUNTY SUPERIOR COURT VACANCY

-The Maricopa County Commission on Trial Court Appointments is seeking public input on 11 candidates for an opening on the Superior Court in Maricopa County.
+The Pima County Commission on Trial Court Appointments is asking for public input on seven candidates for a vacancy on the Superior Court in Pima County created by the retirement of Judge Richard S. Fields.

 The candidates are: